You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-Recursion is a technique where a function calls itself to solve a smaller version of the same problem.
-Every recursive function has two essential components:
+Recursion is a technique in which a subroutine calls itself to solve a smaller instance of the same problem.
+Every correct recursive routine must contain two parts:

 |---|---|